BazzaCuda/MinimalistMediaPlayerX/README.md

 `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma and saturation to normal `Numlock and mouse`     | with NumLock on, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
 `Ctrl and mouse`        | alternatively, hold a Ctrl key down to temporarily "scrub" along the progress bar with the mouse `RIGHT ARROW`           | pauses the video and steps forwards one frame.
-Can be held down for rapid continuous stepping.
-`LEFT ARROW`            | pauses the video and steps backwards one frame.
-Can be held down for rapid continuous stepping.
-`Up Arrow`              | increase the volume.
-Can be held down for rapid increase.
-`Down Arrow`            | decrease the volume.
-Can be held down for rapid decrease.
-`Ctrl-Up Arrow`         | pan up.
-Can be held down for continuous panning.
-`Ctrl-Down Arrow`       | pan down.
-Can be held down for continuous panning.
-`Ctrl-Left Arrow`       | pan left.
-Can be held down for continuous panning.
-`Ctrl-Right Arrow`      | pan right.
-Can be held down for continuous panning.
-`Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12 `Vol+ media key`        | increase the volume.
-Can be held down for rapid increase.
-`Vol- media key`        | decrease the volume.
-Can be held down for rapid decrease.
-`Vol-mute media key`    | mute/unmute sound
+Can be held down for rapid continuous stepping `LEFT ARROW`            | pauses the video and steps backwards one frame.
+Can be held down for rapid continuous stepping `Up Arrow`              | increase the volume.
+Can be held down for rapid increase `Down Arrow`            | decrease the volume.
+Can be held down for rapid decrease `Ctrl-Up Arrow`         | pan up.
+Can be held down for continuous panning `Ctrl-Down Arrow`       | pan down.
+Can be held down for continuous panning `Ctrl-Left Arrow`       | pan left.
+Can be held down for continuous panning `Ctrl-Right Arrow`      | pan right.
+Can be held down for continuous panning `Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12 `Vol+ media key`        | increase the volume.
+Can be held down for rapid increase `Vol- media key`        | decrease the volume.
+Can be held down for rapid decrease `Vol-mute media key`    | mute/unmute sound
 `Numpad +`              | increase playback speed.
-Can be held down for rapid increase.
-`/`                     | increase playback speed.
-Can be held down for rapid increase.
-`Numpad -`              | decrease playback speed.
-Can be held down for rapid decrease.
-`\`                     | decrease playback speed.
-Can be held down for rapid decrease.
-`#`                     | briefly reshow the media caption (the filename and its position/number in the playlist) `[`                     | decrease gamma setting.
-Can be held down for rapid decrease.
-`]`                     | increase gamma setting.
-Can be held down for rapid increase.
-`{`                     | decrease saturation setting.
-Can be held down for rapid decrease.
-`}`                     | increase saturation setting.
-Can be held down for rapid increase.
-`'` (single quote)      | reset gamma to normal
+Can be held down for rapid increase `/`                     | increase playback speed.
+Can be held down for rapid increase `Numpad -`              | decrease playback speed.
+Can be held down for rapid decrease `\`                     | decrease playback speed.
+Can be held down for rapid decrease `#`                     | briefly reshow the media caption (the filename and its position/number in the playlist) `[`                     | decrease gamma setting.
+Can be held down for rapid decrease `]`                     | increase gamma setting.
+Can be held down for rapid increase `{`                     | decrease saturation setting.
+Can be held down for rapid decrease `}`                     | increase saturation setting.
+Can be held down for rapid increase `'` (single quote)      | reset gamma to normal
 `;`                     | reset saturation to normal